In this article, we feature the top-ranked and most affordable online master’s in agriculture degree programs.

 We reviewed 97 accredited colleges and universities that offered an online master’s in agriculture, agricultural education, or related degree program.
 Schools with rankings from at least one major publication like Forbes magazine or U.S. News and World Report were selected.
 We then chose the most affordable schools based on current graduate tuition and fees listed with the National Center for Education Statistics (NCES) College Navigator.
 We listed the schools in order of affordability, with our #1 spot going to the most affordable program.

-Below are the resulting selections for the 20 most affordable top online master’s in agriculture degree programs for 2016-2017.
+Below are the resulting selections for the 20 most affordable top online master’s in agriculture degree programs.

 #20 – Green Mountain College